 Driving under the influence (DUI) is a serious offense and is incredibly dangerous not only for the driver but for their passengers and those in the vehicles around them.
 Michigan drivers can be charged with various DUI (often referred to as Operating While Intoxicated) charges depending on the details of their situation.
-If a driver under the age of 21 is pulled over for a DUI, it can result in a slew of various consequences and legal penalties.
-If you were arrested for an underage DUI it is important that you are adequately represented during your case.
+If a driver under the age of 21 is pulled over for a DUI, it can result in a slew of consequences and legal penalties that differ from standard adult penalties imposed on drivers over 21.
+If you were arrested for an underage DUI, it is important that you are adequately represented during your case.
 Work with a Marquette DUI lawyer for more information and skilled representation.

 Under MCL 257.625, “Any person who is less than 21 years of age, whether licensed or not, shall not operate a vehicle on a highway or other place open to the general public or generally accessible to motor vehicles, including an area designated for the parking of vehicles, within this state if the person has any bodily alcohol content.”